Frank-readresolve/itp4/pure-js/commands/README.md

 © [Yann Forget](https://commons.wikimedia.org/wiki/User:Yann) / [Wikimedia Commons](https://commons.wikimedia.org/)

 ## Commands to implement
 All commands must be in the `commands` folder, named with the name of the command to implement, lowercase, no extension.
 So what we call here a "command" is a JavaScript file with no extension, which is executed with Node.js.
-Example: `node echo "Hello wolrd!"`.
+Example: `node echo "Hello world!"`.

 > [!NOTE]
 > **Break commands**.
 You'll find notes like this one.
 They indicate a **break command** you can start and try to implement whenever you want, you are free, no need to finish previous ones.
 These commands bring you joy and fun but remain serious problems to resolve.